vacp2p/rfc/content/docs/rfcs/57/README.md

 > *Note*: This is not planned for the MVP.

-# Light Clients
+# Light Protocols

-Light clients can use the use light protocols to save bandwidth, at the (global) cost of not contributing to the network.
+Light protocols may be used to save bandwidth, at the (global) cost of not contributing to the network.

-These light protocols are
+Using light protocols is RECOMMENDED for resource restricted nodes, e.g. browsers, and devices that (temporarily) have a low bandwidth connection or a connection with usage-based billing.

+Light protocols comprise

 * [19/WAKU2-LIGHTPUSH](/spec/19/) for sending messages
 * [12/WAKU2-FILTER](/spec/12/) for requesting messages with specific attributes